adnuguk/adnuguk.github.io/input/blog/job-vacancy-evoke-it-aberdeen.md

 ---
-author: gep13
+Author: gep13
-date: 2012-01-20 17:59:28+00:00
-slug: job-vacancy-evoke-it-aberdeen
+Published: 20/01/2012
-title: 'Job Vacancy: Evoke IT, Aberdeen'
+Title: 'Job Vacancy: Evoke IT, Aberdeen'
-categories:
-- Job Vacancy
-tags:
+Tags:
-- Aberdeen
+  - aberdeen
-- Job Opportunity
+  - job opportunity
-- SharePoint
+  - sharepoint
-- Web
+  - web
+RedirectFrom: job-vacancy-evoke-it-aberdeen/index.html
 ---

 Aberdeen Developers have been asked to promote the following job vacancy at a local Aberdeen startup.
 If you are interested in the position, please contact info at evokeit dot com (replace the at and dot with @ and . respectively.
 Trying to stop those nasty spiders getting the email address.
 Details of the job are as follows: